alimness/sabbath-school-resources/src/en/aij/2026-03-bg-tg/introduction.md

-### BYAQ3: In the Wilderness (God Is Always With Me)

-God wants to be with His people.
-We see His promises, plans, and patience in the Exodus story.
-The children will

-- Know that God is always with them.
-- Feel happy and safe because God can be trusted.
-- Respond by obeying God and saying thank You to Him for what He provides.
+Experience the Exodus story and God’s desire to be close to His people.
+The children will learn how God cared for baby Moses, and His people, and that He will always be with them too.